Napa Valley

 The Wineries

-Napa has around 400 wineries and the quality gap between them is enormous.
-The big names on Highway 29, Mondavi, Beringer, Sterling, are heavily marketed and tend to feel like they’re processing visitors rather than hosting them.
-The Silverado Trail on the eastern side of the valley has smaller operations that are usually better.
+Napa has around 400 wineries and a significant quality gap between them.
+The big-name operations on Highway 29 – Mondavi, Beringer, Sterling – are heavily marketed and tend to process visitors rather than host them.
+The Silverado Trail on the eastern side of the valley runs parallel to 29 with smaller operations that are usually better.

-Darioush near Napa town is architecturally Persian and the Shiraz is excellent.
-Tastings run about $50 per person.
-Storybook Mountain in Calistoga produces single-vineyard Zinfandel that you won’t find in stores; they’re appointment-only and the caves tour is one of the better winery experiences in the valley.
-Domaine Carneros down in the Carneros district makes good sparkling wine in a chateau that looks over its own vineyards, and the views from the terrace justify the price.
+Darioush near Napa town is architecturally Persian and produces excellent Shiraz – tastings around $50 per person.
+Storybook Mountain in Calistoga produces single-vineyard Zinfandel unavailable in stores; appointment-only with a caves tour worth taking.
+Domaine Carneros in the Carneros district makes sparkling wine from a chateau with vineyard views, and the terrace justifies the price.

-For Cabernet from smaller producers, stop at Hourglass in St. Helena, which keeps production deliberately limited and takes visitors seriously rather than treating tastings as a production line.
+For Cabernet from smaller producers, Hourglass in St. Helena keeps production deliberately limited and takes visitors seriously rather than treating tastings as a production line.

 Eating Well Without a $400 Bill

-The Oxbow Public Market in Napa town is useful for assembly-style meals: cheeses, charcuterie, oysters, and good coffee in one building.
-Prices are reasonable by Napa standards.
+The Oxbow Public Market in Napa town is useful for assembly-style meals: cheeses, charcuterie, oysters, and good coffee in one building at reasonable Napa prices.

 Getting Around